-The ISO administered the following active-demand-resource programs during 2011:
+The ISO administered the following active-demand-resource programs during 2012:

-- Real-Time Demand-Response Resources-Resources in this program must curtail electrical usage within 30 minutes of receiving a dispatch instruction from the ISO.
+- Real-Time Demand-Response Resources-a program in which resources must curtail electrical usage within 30 minutes of receiving a dispatch instruction from the ISO.
 These resources are dispatched when the ISO forecasts OP 4 Action 2 or higher the day before the operating day, or implements OP 4 Action 2 or higher during the operating day.
-OP 4 Action 2 is the action the ISO takes to dispatch real-time demand resources in the amount and location required in response to the depletion of 30-minute operating reserve.
-Registered real-time demand-response assets have the option of participating in the DALRP. - Real-Time Emergency Generation Resources-RTEG is distributed generation the ISO calls on to operate during a 5% voltage reduction that requires more than 10 minutes to implement (i.e., OP 4 Action 6 or more severe actions) but must limit its operation to 600 MW to comply with the generation's federal, state, or local air quality permit(s), or combination of permits, and the ISO's market rules.
+OP 4 Action 2 is the action the ISO takes to dispatch real-time demand resources (RTDRs) in the amount and location required in response to the depletion of 30-minute operating reserve.
+Registered real-time demand-response assets have the option of participating in the Day-Ahead Load-Response Program (DALRP) (see below). - Real-Time Emergency Generation Resources (RTEG)-distributed generation the ISO calls on to operate during a 5% voltage reduction that requires more than 10 minutes to implement (i.e., OP 4 Action 6 or more severe actions) but must limit its operation to 600 MW to comply with the generation's federal, state, or local air quality permit(s) and the ISO's market rules.
 RTEG operations result in curtailing load on the grid as the distributed energy provided by the emergency generator begins serving demand.
 Real-time emergency generators must be available from 7:00 a.m. to 7:00 p.m.
-Monday through Friday on nonholidays, they must begin operating within 30 minutes of receiving a dispatch instruction, and they must continue operating until receiving an ISO instruction to shut down.

-The ISO administered the following active-demand-resource programs during 2011:

-- Real-Time Price-Response Program-a separate real-time demand-response program that involves voluntary load reductions by program participants eligible for payment when the day-ahead or forecast hourly real-time LMP is greater than or equal to \$100/MWh and the ISO has transmitted instructions that the eligibility period is open.
-Participants are paid the higher of \$100/MWh or the real-time LMP. - Day-Ahead Load-Response Program (DALRP)-an optional program that allows participants enrolled in the active-demand-resource category that reduce load to support system reliability (with the exception of RTEG resources) and participants enrolled in the Real-Time Price-Response Program to offer interruptions in response to Day-Ahead Energy Market prices.
-If an offer clears, the participant is paid the day-ahead LMP and is obligated to reduce load by the amount cleared day ahead.45 The participant then is charged or credited at the real-time LMP for any real-time deviations in curtailment relative to the amount cleared day ahead.
+Monday through Friday on nonholidays, they must begin operating within 30 minutes of receiving a dispatch instruction, and they must continue operating until receiving an ISO instruction to shut down. - Real-Time Price-Response Program (program ended on May 31, 2012)-a separate realtime demand-response program that involves voluntary load reductions by program participants eligible for payment when the day-ahead or forecast hourly real-time LMP is greater than or equal to \$100/MWh and the ISO has transmitted instructions that the eligibility period is open.
+Participants are paid the higher of \$100/MWh or the real-time LMP. - Day-Ahead Load-Response Program (program ended on May 31, 2012)-an optional program that allows participants enrolled in the active-demand-resource category that reduce load to support system reliability (with the exception of RTEG resources) and participants enrolled in the Real-Time Price-Response Program to offer interruptions in response to Day-Ahead Energy Market prices.
+If an offer clears, the participant is paid the day-ahead LMP and is obligated to reduce load by the day-ahead amount cleared.
+The participant then is charged or credited at the real-time LMP for any real-time deviations in curtailment relative to the dayahead amount cleared.